black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 For the first argument, pass the string "beforeend" to insert the new element as the last child of targetInputContainer.

 For the second argument, pass your HTMLString variable.

+# Step 56
+Great!
+Now you can add entries without losing your previous inputs.

+Your next step is to write a function that will get the calorie counts from the user's entries.

+Declare a getCaloriesFromInputs function, and give it a parameter called list.